linux-ricing-project/dotfiles/README.md

 [Atom](https://atom.io/) file configuration, with my personal preferences.
 The installer script, link this file into `$HOME/.atom/config.cson`

-## bin

-Directory with my own commands.
-The installer link this directory to `$HOME/bin`

-> extract

-command parser that extract any type of zip file.
-Use: `extract <file_name>`

-> psgrep

-With this command is easier find a running process

-> pskill

-With this command is easier kill a running process

 ## config

 Directory that have all config files, linking to `$HOME/.config`